la2050/challenge/submit.markdown

 * Outline how their proposal will make progress on the [LA2050 goals and metrics](/about/#goals), including clearly defining a core issue, the desired solution to address the issue, and intended outcome for the proposed activities.
 * Provide a plan that describes how the organization will advance the LA2050 goals and metrics.
-* Clearly articulate the strategies and tools that will be employed.
+* Clearly articulate the strategies and tools that will be employed to impact the target population.
 * Identify collaboration partners and their respective roles.
 Collaboration is highly encouraged!
 * Submit a detailed budget explaining how funds will be used across the one year grant period.
 * Detail any additional desired, non-financial assistance needed from LA2050 to make the project a success.